 After thorough market research, I found that a standing desk can be either of these three types:

-To learn more about the best standing desk, check out my Uplift V2 review.
+For additional information on the best standing desk, take a look at my Uplift V2 review.

 As the name suggests, a corner desk is usually placed in a corner to tackle floor space issues.
 I find corner desks extremely useful for my restricted home office space.
 Usually having an L-shaped desk spread, they offer an extensive work area where you can fit two or more computer screens and office supplies without taking away room space.